emanuele-f/PCAPdroid/paid_features.md

 ## 5.1 Malware Detection

+**DISCLAIMER**: *the malware detection feature of PCAPdroid is not a comprehensive solution for the security of your device.
+The author provides no guarantee on its malware detection capabilities or accuracy and he can not be held liable for any direct or indirect damage caused by its use.*

-When this feature is enabled, PCAPdroid detects connections to malicious hosts and alerts the user when such an event occurs.
+The malware detection feature enables PCAPdroid to detect malicious hosts by the means of third-party blacklists.
 The detection is only active when the capture is running.

-Malicious hosts are determined by using publicly available blacklists of malicious IPs and domains.
-The blacklists have a specific focus on the Android-related malware and threat actors and they can detect common Internet threats, such as C&C (botnets), ramsonware and brute-forcers.
-Lists can contain false positives or can miss some threats so this feature cannot be considered a valid alternative to an antivirus.
+Today our devices are exposed to a variety of threats: phishing, online scams, ransomware and spyware to name a few.
+When it comes to security, precautions are never enough and no solution will fit all the needs.
+The malware detection feature of PCAPdroid can help detecting malicious connections as they happen, bringing the possible threat to the user attention.

+Here are some contexts where it finds applicability:

+- The user browsers a known malicious website (e.g. phishing, scam)
+- The user installs a malicious app or addon (e.g. spyware) which connects to a known threat actor
+- The device is exploited and a malware is installed (e.g. spyware, ransonware or C&C), which connects to a known threat actor

+The blacklists used by PCAPdroid contain a list of domains and IP addresses with a bad reputation, being them scanners, brute-forcers or actors performing other malicious activities.
+These blacklists normally contain some static rules, which are based on the past infections data, and some dynamic rules, which are generated automatically via honeypots.
+PCAPdroid updates the blacklists once a day to ensure that it can catch the newest threats.

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/blacklists_status.jpg" width="250" />
 </p>

-PCAPdroid updates the blacklists once a day to ensure that it can catch the newest threats.
 The blacklists status is shown in the `Stats` page:

 - *Up-to-date*: reports the number of up-to-date blacklists.
 In the event a blacklist update fails, the previous one is still used.
 - *Domain rules*: reports the number of unique domain rules.
 - *IP rules*: reports the number of IP/subnet rules.
 Some IP addresses may be already included into other rules, so this count is just an upper bound.
 - *Last update*: reports the time of the last blacklists update.

 When a malicious connection is detected, it is reported to the user via a notification.
+You can manually test the detection by visiting the legit website [www.internetbadguys.com](http://www.internetbadguys.com).

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/malware_notification.jpg" width="300" />